samWidlund/maratonPlan/README.md

 ## Backlog
 - fix padding bug on iOS Safari input
+- fix example of csv, wrong format with Vecka

 ## Icons
 <a target="_blank" href="https://icons8.com/icon/9769/exercise">Exercise</a> icon by <a target="_blank" href="https://icons8.com">Icons8</a>